msoumik78/msoumik78.github.io/_posts/2020-06-05-basics-of-kotlin-with-examples.markdown

 {% endhighlight %}

-* Functions have 2 main enhancements which have made function overloading not necessary:
+* Functions have 2 main enhancements which have made function overloading redundant:
     * You can specify default value of some parameters and hence those parameters may not be supplied
     * You can also invoke function with named arguments